 One more that we'll mention here is Michelle Tan (1920 N Damen Ave, (773) 525-1888).
 Here you can get unique finds by the local designer.
 You can shop her online store but it's worth paying a visit to the physical location for helpful advice on what to wear.

-For the gents, Bucktown's Apartment Number 9 (1804 N Damen Ave, (773) 395-2999) has a great collection of brands for the fashion conscious.
+Men also have a reason to come out shopping with Bucktown's Apartment Number 9 (1804 N Damen Ave, (773) 395-2999), which has a great collection of brands for the fashion conscious.
 Dress up with some classy Paul Smith shoes or dress down in the perfect pair of Simon Miller jeans.
 Again, you can shop online here, but visiting the store is recommended if you're not sure where to start.
 As a bonus, the boutique has small but impressive collection of Warby Parker frames.

 Even the little ones are not forgotten in this neighborhood.
 Inside The Red Balloon (1940 N Damen, (773) 489-9800), you'll get overwhelmed by the cuteness of the colorful little people clothes.
 If you don't have offspring, this is a great place to go to for gifts as they offer a variety of toys and books.

-We suggest you walk down Damen and discover for youself all the great shops of Bucktown.
+We suggest you walk down Damen and discover for yourself all the great shopping in Bucktown.

 Night on the Town